PyTables/PyTables/doc/source/usersguide/libref.rst

     Append a sequence of rows to the end of the table.

     The rows argument may be any object which can be converted to a record array compliant with the table structure (otherwise, a ValueError is raised).
-    This includes NumPy record arrays, RecArray
-    (depracated) or NestedRecArray (deprecated)
-    objects if numarray is available, lists of tuples or array records, and a string or Python buffer.
+    This includes NumPy structured arrays, RecArray (depracated) or NestedRecArray (deprecated) objects if numarray is available, lists of tuples or array records, and a string or Python buffer.

     Example of use::